 A number of guidance documents, standards as well as technical publications exist on hazard assessment methodology for aircraft crash.
 In general, the main analysis steps to quantify the crash rates can be considered identical in the different commonly applied methods, although there are some differences in the formulas and factors to be taken into account for quantification.
-The authors consider [4] and [5] as the most relevant ones with respect to site level hazard characterization.
-The aim of this section is to provide generic information, while the specificities of the state-of-the-art concerning site level hazard characterization of aircraft crash are included in the Appendix 2.
-The approach discussed there takes the widely used methodology of [4] and [5] as a basis and supplements it with other related documents as well as with additional considerations to ensure the applicability of the method in a PSA context.
+The authors consider [7] and [8] as the most relevant ones with respect to site level hazard characterization.
+The aim of this chapter is to provide generic information, while the specificities of the state-of-the-art concerning site level hazard characterization of aircraft crash are included in the Appendix 3.
+The approach discussed there takes the widely used methodology of [7] and [8] as a basis and supplements it with other related documents as well as with additional considerations to ensure the applicability of the method in a PSA context.